Sisters of Charity Timeline

 1982 Sr. Jane Iannucelli, SC, Rev. Ned Murphy, SJ, and Tim Boon co-found POTS (Part of the Solution), a soup kitchen in the Fordham section of the Bronx.

-1986 Sr. Dorothy Gallant, SC, with Mercy Sister Theresa Skehan initiates the Life Experience and Faith Sharing Association (LEFSA) for men and women in homeless shelters in New York City.
+1986 Sr. Dorothy Gallant, SC, with Sister of Mercy Theresa Skehan initiates the Life Experience and Faith Sharing Association (LEFSA) for men and women in homeless shelters in New York City.

-1989 Sr. Florence Speth, SC, opens Fox House in East Harlem to provide temporary housing, educa-tion and social services for homeless women and
+1989 Sr. Florence Speth, SC, opens Fox House in East Harlem to provide temporary housing, education and social services for homeless women and their children.

 1993 Sisters open Seton House in East Harlem, providing permanent housing for formerly homeless persons and families, the first housing venture launched in collaboration with city and state organizations.

-1995 In their Vision 2000 Direction Statement, Sisters commit to respond to three signs of the times: needs of women, the earth, and persons living in poverty.
+1995 In the Vision 2000 Direction Statement, Sisters commit to respond to three signs of the times: needs of women, the earth, and persons living in poverty.

-1998 Sisters Jean Bocian, SC, and Terese McElroy, SC, establish Casa de Esperanza, a multiservice center for immigrants, in Yonkers.
+1998 Sisters Jean Bocian and Terese McElroy establish Casa de Esperanza, a multiservice center for immigrants, in Yonkers.

-—Sisters of Charity Housing Development Corporation is formed to oversee and coordinate hundreds of SC-sponsored housing efforts on Staten Island and in Manhattan.
+— Sisters of Charity Housing Development Corporation is formed to oversee and coordinate expanding SC-sponsored housing efforts in Staten Island and Manhattan.

 1999 Under the leadership of Sr. Mary Ann Garisto, SC, Sisters Hill Farm is established in Stanfordville, NY, offering healthy, organically grown food to its shareholders and to organizations serving persons living in poverty.